Golden Greek Tortoises

 He has worked hard to made the hole larger.

 Another baby almost out of the egg.

-This baby was positioned sideways inside the egg and was very rolled up due to the small space.
+This baby was positioned sideways inside the egg and was very rolled up due to the narrow space.

 Photo taken a few seconds after he climbed out of the egg.